Knee Compression Sleeve

 • Adjustable Knee Sleeves:

-This is not a popular knee sleeve for a knee replacement patients.
-Generally, knee replacement patients do not have severe stability issues to the point of needing the extra support of the straps to tighten.
+This is not a popular knee compression sleeve or knee brace for a knee replacement patients.
+Generally, knee replacement patients do not have severe stability issues to the point of needing the extra knee support of the straps to tighten.

 When not to use a knee sleeve

-While knee sleeves can be incredibly beneficial for many knee-related conditions, including various injuries and arthritis, there are specific reasons why they should not be used after a knee replacement surgery:
+While a compression sleeve can be incredibly beneficial for many knee-related conditions, including various knee injuries, knee arthritis and knee pain, there are specific reasons why they should not be used after a knee replacement surgery:

 1. Risk of Compromising Surgical Incisions:

-Post-surgery, the incision area is sensitive and requires careful attention.
+Post-surgery, the incision area on the knee is sensitive and requires careful attention.
 Wearing a knee sleeve with improper sizing or excessive compression can lead to increased pressure on the incision site.
-This may cause discomfort, irritation, or even potentially compromise the healing process.
+This may cause discomfort, irritation, pain or even potentially compromise the healing process.

 Please make sure you knee incision is completely healed and scarred over.
 If you have staples, sutures or steri strips, you do not want to use a knee sleeve yet.